Code-Institute-Submissions/MS1_EliteBJJ/README.md

 **Scope**

-The overall look and feel of the website was influenced by researching websites of similar businesses, particularly other mixed martial arts gyms, along with other traditional gyms:
+The overall look and feel of the website was influenced by researching websites of similar businesses, particularly other mixed martial arts gyms, along with other traditional gyms (credits at end):
 -	These generally have a sleek, modern feel, with vibrant colours, however they also incorporate a minimalistic design, where only two or three colours tend to be used throughout the website.
 -	The content on the websites is fairly minimal, the focus is on providing high-level useful information to the users (such as info on classes), along with encouraging users to sign-up.
 -	There are no complicated features used on these websites, they are simple to use and navigate through, you can usually scroll through the whole website in a matter of minutes.